 Interpreting the Book of Job: Traditional and Critical Approaches.
 Though often understood in terms of theodicy, divine inscrutability, and the problem of evil, this seminar examines the book of Job in light of Orthodox tradition and the ways that we encounter Job in patristic thought, iconography, and hymnography.
 We will read and interpret the text, with a view to understanding its distinctive presentation of piety, suffering, and spirituality.
 We will also study the book's historical and textual backgrounds, as well as contemporary scholarship, to understand better how this particular text is treated in academic biblical studies and in the wider culture.
-By also considering the wider resonance of the book of Job outside the Orthodox churches, we gain a clearer, theologically sharper perspective on this crucial part of Scripture.
+By considering a broad array of approaches to the book of Job, we gain a clearer, theologically sharper perspective on this crucial part of Scripture.
 Prerequisite for M.Div. and M.A. students: Second-year standing, minimum cumulative GPA of 3.5, and permission of the Academic Dean.